Diamond Jo Dubuque: Land-based casino complex

 The land-based complex, which is a short distance away from the old casino property, opened on December 11, 2008.
-The new, two-story, $82 million facility has approximately 900 slot and video machines, 17 table games, and a separate high-stakes gaming area.
-The Diamond Jo complex features three sitdown restaurants (The Woodfire Grille, The Filament and Kitchen Buffet), two bars (the Tree Bar and The Game Sports Bar), a 30 lane bowling alley (Cherry Lanes) with scheduled leagues, and an entertainment theatre complex (The Mississippi Moon Bar).

-Mississippi Moon Bar

-The Mississippi Moon Bar was named after the refrain in the Doobie Brothers song "Black Water", which the casino uses in their current commercial campaign.
+This two-story, $82 million facility has approximately 900 slot and video machines, 17 table games, and a separate high-stakes gaming area.
+The Diamond Jo complex features three sitdown restaurants (The Woodfire Grille, The Filament and Kitchen Buffet), two bars (the Tree Bar and The Game Sports Bar), a 30-lane bowling alley (Cherry Lanes) with scheduled leagues, and an entertainment theatre complex, The Mississippi Moon Bar.
+The Mississippi Moon Bar was named after the refrain in the Doobie Brothers song "Black Water", which the casino has used in commercials.
 The Doobie Brothers were also one of the first groups to perform at the bar.